erpc-io/eRPC/README.md

 eRPC is a fast and general-purpose RPC library for kernel-bypass fabrics.
+We have a [preprint](https://arxiv.org/pdf/1806.00680.pdf) that describes the system.

 Some highlights:
  * Multiple supported fabrics: UDP (PFC is recommended), InfiniBand, and RoCE
  * Performance for small RPCs: ~10 million 32-byte RPCs/second per CPU core
  * Low latency: 2.5 microseconds round-trip RPC latency
  * High bandwidth for large RPC: 40 Gbps transfer per CPU core for 8 MB RPCs
  * Scalability: 12000 or more RPC sessions per server
- * End-to-end congestion control
+ * End-to-end congestion control that tolerates 100-way incasts
  * Nested RPCs, and long-running background RPCs
- * A port of [Raft](https://github.com/willemt/raft) as an example, with 5.3 microseconds of client-measured latency
+ * A port of [Raft](https://github.com/willemt/raft) as an example.
+Our 3-way replication latency is 5.3 microseconds with traditional UDP over Ethernet.

 ## Requirements
  * A C++11 compiler, specified in `CMakeLists.txt`. clang and gcc have been